-• As an interim measure, introduce regulation that either exempts employees and employers from pension premiums or returns the paid amount of both the person and the employer when the person leaves the country.
+- Swiftly conclude bilateral agreements so that double pension payments are avoided. - As in interim measure introduce regulation that either exempts employees and employers from pension premiums or returns the paid amount of both the employee and the employer when the person leaves the country.

-• With increased labour mobility, the need for companies to both transfer and recruit globally will increase.
+With increased labour mobility and the need for companies to both transfer and recruit globally the demand for social security agreements will increase.

-WP-1 / # 05 / EJ to EJ Recommendation on BEPS Action Plan and Other Tax Issues
+WP-1 / # 05 / EJ to EJ Recommendation on BEPS Action Plan, Financial Transaction Tax and Other Tax Issues

 The BRT supports the creation of an internationally fair taxation framework and level playing field.
-At the same time, the BRT believes that taxation system should be as simple as possible and should not create excessive administrative burden on businesses.
+At the same time, the BRT believes that taxation system should be simple and transparent as possible and should not create excessive administrative burden on businesses.